-Mortgage rates rose a bit this week but remain near record lows.
-The average rate on 30-year mortgages edged up to 3.05 percent from 3.03 percent last week, according to Bankrate’s weekly survey of large lenders.
+The average rate on 30-year mortgages slipped to 5.55 percent this week, down from 5.59 percent the previous week and hitting a four-week low, according to Bankrate’s national survey of large lenders.

-For homeowners, the biggest takeaway is that mortgage rates are hovering near the all-time bottom achieved earlier this year.
-A year ago, the benchmark 30-year fixed-rate mortgage was 3.1 percent.
-Four weeks ago, the rate was 3.04 percent.
-The 30-year fixed-rate average for this week is 0.33 percentage point below the 52-week high of 3.34 percent, and just 0.12 percentage point higher than the 52-week low of 2.93 percent.
+A year ago, the benchmark 30-year fixed-rate mortgage was 3 percent.
+Four weeks ago, the rate was 5.55 percent.
+The 30-year fixed-rate average for this week is 2.55 percentage points higher than the 52-week low of 3 percent.

 Where mortgage rates are headed

 The predictions shared in Bankrate’s August 2022 mortgage rate forecast aligned on one thing: the 30-year fixed should stay in the mid-5s, or even low 5s, for the time being.

 “August will be an interesting month for interest rates, with the Fed decision in July to raise rates seemingly having no impact so far on raising actual mortgage rates,” says Ralph DiBugnara, president of real estate video series Home Qualified.
 “I believe that a lot of the increases in mortgage rates have been built-in to account for the Fed’s new policy to raise rates regularly in 2022.
 As fears of a recession seem to be outweighing fears of inflation, rates have continued to come down.”

 In a disconnect, home prices have been soaring even with the rate rise.
 The median price for existing houses sold in June was $416,000, up 13 percent from June 2021, the National Association of Realtors reports, while sales have fallen for the fifth month in a row.